Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 * Print a short concise message in the first line within the first 80 chars if possible.
 * Use multi-line output for details (``msg_body``), with the most important output in the first line (``msg_header``).
 * Don't print "OK".
-* Print "(WARN)" or "(CRIT)" for clarification next to a specific item.
+* Print "[WARNING]" or "[CRITICAL]" for clarification next to a specific item using ``lib.base3.state2str()``.
 * If possible give a help text to solve the problem.
 * Multiple items checked, and ...

     * ... everything ok?
 Print "Everything is ok." or the most important output in the first line, and optional the items and their data attached in multiple lines.
     * ... there are warnings or errors?
 Print "There are warnings." or "There are errors." or the most important output in the first line, and optional the items and their data attached in multiple lines.

 * Use short "Units of Measurements" without white spaces:

     * Percentage: 93.2%
     * Bytes: 7B, 3.4K, M, G, T
     * Temperatures: 7.3C, 45F
     * Network: "Rx/s", "Tx/s", 17.4Mbps (Megabit per Second)
     * I/O and Throughput: 220.4MB/s (Megabyte per Second)
     * Read/Write: "R/s", "W/s", "IO/s"

 * Use ISO format for date or datetime ("yyyy-mm-dd", "yyyy-mm-dd hh:mm:ss")
 * Print human readable datetimes and time periods ("Up 3d 4h", "2019-12-31 23:59:59", "1.5s")